-- A safe and productive learning environment will be maintained for all individuals at school and at school related activities - Conflicts will be handled without the use of violence or threats of violence and with respect for the rights of all. - Students and staff will be expected to be on task at all times while in the classroom or at other learning activities.
+- A safe and productive learning environment will be maintained for all individuals at school and in school related activities. - Conflicts will be handled without violence or threats of violence and with respect for all rights. - Students and staff will be expected to always be on task while in the classroom or at other learning activities.

-This discipline policy takes into account all non-negotiable rules and classroom rules.
+This discipline policy considers all non-negotiable and classroom rules.
 Students, parents, and staff members must have a clear understanding of what is considered unacceptable behavior at El Sol Academy.
 They must also know the consequences for unacceptable behavior and at what level the classroom teacher or administration assumes responsibility for conferring with students and parents regarding behavior problems.